-The subsidiary company Presidents will be eligible for 20% - 30% of the pool.
-The subsidiary company Presidents will recommend the distribution of the remainder of the company pool.
+The subsidiary cement company Presidents will be eligible for 20% - 30% of the pool funded from their respective subsidiary company.
+The subsidiary cement company Presidents will recommend the distribution of the remainder of their subsidiary company pool.
 The participants in the plan and their percentage of the pool will require approval of the Eagle Materials Cement EVP and Eagle Materials CEO at the beginning of the fiscal year for which the bonus is being earned.
 For example:

 Participant % of Pool Available

 Company President 27%

-Plant Manager 15%
+Plant Manager

 Vice President, Sales 13%

-Vice President, Finance 9%
+Vice President, Finance

 Production Manager 7%

-Maintenance Manager 7%
+Maintenance Manager

 Executive Vice President 22%

-Total 100%

-The subsidiary company President's bonus opportunity will be 50% specific, objective goals and 50% discretionary as determined by Eagle Materials Cement EVP taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
+The subsidiary cement company President's bonus opportunity will be 50% specific, objective goals and 50% discretionary as determined by Eagle Materials Cement EVP taking into consideration overall job performance and compliance with Eagle Materials Policies and Code of Ethics.
 All participants in the plan must have the ability to significantly affect the performance of the subsidiary company by achieving measurable, quantifiable, objectives.
-The subsidiary company Presidents will determine the objective and discretionary balance of bonus opportunities for the participants in their companies, subject to approval by Eagle Materials Cement EVP and Eagle Materials CEO.
+The subsidiary cement company Presidents will determine the objective and discretionary balance of bonus opportunities for the participants in their companies, subject to approval by Eagle Materials Cement EVP and Eagle Materials CEO.